merentitis/sccp-to-asterisk/README.md

 After each change you have to restart the sccp module.
 I use a cron job once a day:

 50 0 * * * /usr/local/ccmscripts/getphones.sh && /usr/local/ccmscripts/getext.sh && sleep 20 && /usr/sbin/asterisk -rx 'sccp reload' >/dev/null 2>&1

+Also edit SEP.MAC.default file and put your asterisk ip in processNodeName.
+Then place the file in your TFTP directory.